-Shifting employee wants and needs have ultimately led to the current war for talent.
-At a time where, according to the Office of National Statistics, there are a record number of job vacancies available in the UK, companies are struggling to attract, engage, and retain good people.
-And it’s showing no sign of slowing down.
+Dramatically shifting employee wants and needs have previously led to a big war for talent.
+However, even now, the Office of National Statistics reports that job vacancies in the UK are 188,000 above their pre-coronavirus January to March 2020 levels – showing that companies are still struggling to attract, engage, and retain good people.

-Recent statistics have shown that 1 in 5 employees are likely to switch to a new employer, and 31% of people have reported to have quit a job within the first 6 months.
-However, it’s been found that new employees are more likely to stay with a company for at least 3 years if their onboarding process is properly structured.
+In fact, recent research has shown that 1 in 5 employees are likely to switch to a new employer, and 31% of people have reported to have quit a job within the first 6 months.
+But there is hope – it’s been found that new employees are more likely to stay with a company for at least 3 years if their onboarding process is properly structured.

 What are the moments that matter?